ambyshframber/gladiator_war_rs_2/readme.md

 shows a given round from the past, including results

-**log-round**: usage: `... log-round INDEX`
+**log-round**: usage: `... log-round INDEX [PATH]`

-logs a round to a file. custom log names are not yet supported, so instead the program uses the template specified in the global data file. this template can be changed - `%S` is replaced with the season name, and `%R` is replaced with the round number
+logs a round to a file.
+PATH is the path that the log should be written to. if it is not present, the template in the global data file is used. this template can be changed - `%S` is replaced with the season name, and `%R` is replaced with the round number

 **arrange-match**: usage: `... arrange-match INDEX1 INDEX2`